Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Experiments

 where $CS$ is the set of non-dominated policies, $P_u$ is a distribution over utility functions (we use 100 equidistant weight vectors as was done in \cite{alegre_gpi}) and $\max_{\pi \in CS} u(v^\pi)$ is the value of the best policy in the $CS$, according to the utility function $u$, defined by the sampled weights.

-\textbf{Sen Welfare}: a welfare function, inspired by Sen's social welfare theory, that combines total efficiency (total satisfied demand) and equality into a single measure.
-Equality is expressed through the Gini coefficient---a quantification of the Lorenz curve that measures reward distribution among groups (with $0$ indicating perfect equality and $1$ perfect inequality) \cite{sen_poverty_1976}.
-The final score is measured as follows:
+\textbf{Sen Welfare}: this metric is based on a welfare function, inspired by Amartya Sen's social welfare theory.
+It integrates total efficiency and equality into a unified metric.
+Equality is quantified using the Gini coefficient, a widely used statistical measure of inequality originally developed to assess income or wealth distribution within a population.
+It is derived from the Lorenz curve, which plots the cumulative proportion of total reward (or resource) received by the bottom fraction of groups, ordered from the least to the most rewarded.

+The Gini coefficient is defined as the area between the Lorenz curve and the line of perfect equality (a 45-degree line), normalized by the total area under the line of perfect equality.
+It ranges from 0 to 1, where 0 indicates perfect equality (all groups receive equal rewards), and 1 indicates maximal inequality (all rewards are concentrated in a single group) \cite{sen_poverty_1976}.